jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 named as matrices in the summary table and represent the number of TFBSs for each matrix in each particular gene.

-On the picture above the table is sorted by the column Total count, and on the top we can see those genes that contain the highest total number of sites.
+In the picture above the table is sorted by the column Total count, and on the top we can see those genes that contain the highest total number of sites.
 This table can be sorted by different columns corresponding to individual matrices, and then on the top you will see those genes that contain the highest number of